Secure Compute-and-Forward in a Bidirectional Relay: Perfect secrecy: The Noiseless Setting

 \begin{proposition} Properties (S1)--(S3) cannot be satisfied by integer-valued rvs $U,V$ that are finitely supported. \end{proposition} \begin{proof} Suppose that $U$ and $V$ are finitely supported $\Z$-valued rvs.
 Then, $\varphi_U(t)$ and $\varphi_V(t)$ are finite linear combinations of some exponentials $e^{ik_1t},\ldots,e^{ik_nt}$.
 Equivalently, the real and imaginary parts of $\varphi_U$ and $\varphi_V$ are trigonometric polynomials.
 Thus, either $\varphi_U$ (resp.\ $\varphi_V$) is identically zero, or it has a discrete set of zeros.
 The former is impossible as $\varphi_U(0) = \varphi_V(0) = 1$.
 Now, suppose that (S1) and (S2) are satisfied, which means that (\ref{eq:Z2}) must hold.
 The equality $\varphi_U \varphi_V = \varphi_U \varphi_{V|a}$ in (\ref{eq:Z2}) implies that $\varphi_{V|a}(t) = \varphi_V(t)$ for all $t$ such that $\varphi_U(t) \neq 0$.
 But since $\varphi_U(t)$ has a discrete set of zeros, continuity of characteristic functions in fact implies that $\varphi_{V|a}(t) = \varphi_V(t)$ for all $t$.
 An analogous argument shows that $\varphi_{U|a}(t) = \varphi_U(t)$ for all $t$.
 Hence, $U \independent X$ and $V \independent Y$.
 From this, and (S1), we obtain that $U + V \independent X \oplus Y$, thus precluding (S3). \end{proof}

-Practical communication systems generally have a maximum power constraint, which means that we would like to have $U,V$ being finitely supported.
-But from Proposition~\ref{prop:finite_supp}, we see that it is not possible to have finitely supported $U,V$ that permit secure computation.
-Therefore, in order to ensure secure computation, we will have to relax the criterion to an \emph{average power constraint} on the user nodes.
+Practical communication systems generally have a maximum power constraint, which means that we would like to have $U,V$ \markchange{be} finitely supported.
+But from Proposition~\ref{prop:finite_supp}, we see that it is not possible to have finitely supported $U,V$ that permit secure computation of the XOR at the relay.
+Therefore, in order to ensure secure computation, we will have to relax the power constraint to an \emph{average power constraint} on the user nodes.
 This means that we require finite-variance, integer-valued random variables $U,V$, with infinite support, that satisfy properties (S1)--(S3), or equivalently, the hypotheses of Lemma~\ref{basic_lemma}.

 We now give a construction of $U,V$ that satisfy the hypotheses of Lemma~\ref{basic_lemma}.
-To do this, we rely upon methods and results from Fourier analysis.
+We will choose a density function whose characteristic function is \markchange{compactly} supported.
+The random variables $U$ and $V$ are chosen according to a distribution obtained by sampling and appropriately normalizing this density function.
+To study this in more detail, we rely upon methods and results from Fourier analysis.
 The key tool we need is the Poisson summation formula, which we briefly recall here.
 Our description is based largely on Section~XIX.5 in \cite{Feller}.